-A CT scan is one of the most common tests for pancreatic cancer.
+A CT scan is a test that uses x-rays and a computer to create detailed pictures of the inside of your body.
+It is one of the most common tests for pancreatic cancer.

 There are different ways of taking a sample of cells (biopsy) to check for pancreatic cancer.

-You might have an MRI scan, or a type of MRI called an MRCP to find out if you have pancreatic cancer.
-Or you might have it to see how big the cancer is and whether it has spread.
+You might have an MRI scan, or a type of MRI called an MRCP, to find out if you have pancreatic cancer.
+Or you might have it to find out the size of a cancer and whether it has spread.

 ERCP stands for endoscopic retrograde cholangio pancreatography.
 It can help to diagnose conditions of the liver, bile ducts, pancreas or gallbladder.